Petr-Martynenko/flair-examp/README.md

 I try to calculate the differential yield in energy and polar angle in order to obtain the yield

-I use USRBDX card to score the energy spectrum of α and Li, but unfortunately I get nothing
+I use USRBDX card to score (in units of fluence or flow) the number of particles that cross that  area (per GeV and primary) or the number of particles that cross the area per cm^-2 (per GeV and primary)?

+My second question arises when using the USRYIELD card: